This time of year, life can get a little stressful – especially when you’re struggling to find the perfect gift for everyone on your list.

 Sometimes mental health is put on the back burner, but it’s just as important as fitness and can even directly impact your physical health.
-Fortunately mindfulness, meditation and yoga have not only been proven to be significantly beneficial, but also trendy – driving even more people to place an emphasis on their mental health.
+Fortunately, mindfulness, meditation and yoga have not only been proven to be significantly beneficial, but they’re also trendy – driving even more people to place an emphasis on their mental health.
 Plus, when it comes to mindfulness and stress relief, there are a ton of great gift options!

 Look for some of these items to promote mindfulness and relaxation:

 - Adult coloring books

 - Yoga mats

 - Scented candles

 - A subscription to guided meditation apps such as Calm